 However, we fool ourselves when we think we no longer need a regular rhythm of rest!
-And our modern practice of vacation is not an adequate replacement.
-(How often have we said after a vacation, "I need a vacation!"?)
+Our modern practice of vacation is not an adequate replacement.
+(So often we have said, "I need a vacation!" right after a vacation.)
 Not only that, the math doesn't work.
 We can't make 14 days of vacation equate to 52 days of rest.
-We still need a weekly rhythm of rest!
+We still need a weekly rhythm of rest.